Lambeau Leap: Background

 The first Lambeau Leap occurred on December 26, 1993, in a historically cold game between the Green Bay Packers and the Los Angeles Raiders.
-With the Packers leading 14–0 in the fourth quarter, Raiders quarterback Vince Evans snapped the ball, rolled to his right, and completed a short pass to running back Randy Jordan.
+With the Packers leading 14–0 in the fourth quarter, Raiders quarterback Vince Evans took the snap, rolled to his right, and completed a short pass to running back Randy Jordan.
 Jordan was immediately hit by Packers safety LeRoy Butler and fumbled the ball.
 The ball bounced directly into Packers defensive lineman Reggie White's hands; White turned around and tried to run to the end zone.
 However, Raiders guard Steve Wisniewski got a hold of White and slowly tackled him.
 As White was falling out of bounds, he tossed the ball to Butler, who ran the ball the rest of the way to the end zone for a touchdown.
 After Butler scored, he dropped the ball, pointed to the bleachers, and leaped into the first row of fans, who then proceeded to embrace him for a few seconds.
 Butler dropped back down to the field, recovered the ball, and celebrated the score with his teammates.
 The Packers went on to win the game 28–0.
 The win clinched the team's first playoff berth in 11 years.
+At the time, instant replay was not in use in the NFL.
+Broadcast replays clearly showed White stepping out of bounds prior to tossing the ball to Butler.
+The Raiders also argued that Jordan never fully completed catching the football and the pass should have been ruled incomplete.

 Although other players would perform the Leap, it was popularized by wide receiver Robert Brooks, who would do it after every touchdown he scored.
 When the NFL updated rules regarding excessive celebrations in 2000 and 2014, the Lambeau Leap was grandfathered into the new rules, permitting it to continue, because it was an individual act of celebration that did not take on the form of taunting.

 Safety concerns

 A few safety concerns have been noted by past Packers players and commentators.
 Primarily, there have been concerns for the player performing the Leap, specifically as they come down off the wall.
 In 2003, during a renovation of Lambeau Field, the wall between the field and stands was lowered, allowing for an easier leap for players.
 Players have also noted that they have been touched inappropriately while performing the Leap and have had various drinks and food spilled on them.
 Many players have also had trouble completing the Leap, either crashing into the wall too hard or not jumping high enough.
-Due to the COVID-19 pandemic, the National Football League (NFL) removed fans from the first six to eight rows of the stands during the 2020 NFL season in order to limit possible interactions or exposure between players and fans.
+Due to the COVID-19 pandemic, the NFL removed fans from the first six to eight rows of the stands during the 2020 NFL season in order to limit possible interactions or exposure between players and fans.
 As a result, the Lambeau Leap was effectively banned for the whole season.
 This did not prevent players from leaping into the empty stands to reenact a Lambeau Leap.